Vedic Astrology: A

 intellectuals publicly refrain from astrology, yet some may engage in what

-their perspective, having once been critical of it myself.
+understand their perspective, having once been critical of it myself.

 However much

-lives, they often follow inherent tendencies and subconscious assumptions,
+personal lives by following inherent tendencies and subconscious assumptions,

-beliefs.
 This applies to both proponents and opponents of astrology.

 The